background texture

 1. Basic Information

-- English Translation: Joy, anger, sorrow, and happiness; human emotions
+• English Translation: Joy, anger, sorrow, and happiness (The full range of human emotions)

 2. Detailed Meaning and Nuances